jduggan83/see-a-mess/README.md

  - fix publish payload issue
  - fix image in carousel not working
  - fix how order works with items like jumbotron
+ - a spinner cover entire screen while excel is loading

 #### Next Phase

  - a map or iframe object
- - more styling options on each component
+ - more styling options on each components
- - a spinner cover entire screen while excel is loading
  - use LESS at runtime to specify for gloabal style variables
  - ability to choose a theme
  - link to a custom css file of a theme